timothewt/AdvancedGraphClustering/README.md

 ## Usage

 To run the implemented clustering techniques, execute the respective scripts provided in the project.
-Detailed usage instructions for each technique can be found in their corresponding documentation on the GitHub page.
+Detailed usage instructions for each technique can be found in their corresponding documentation on the GitHub page.<br/>

-Note: For Deep Graph Clustering techniques, the hyperparameters are only relevant when a pre-trained model is not used.
+The code can also be used as a library by importing the algorithms from the `src/` directory.

 Example usage: